-FIP 124 Fire Prevention & Public Education 3 0 3
+FIP 124 Fire Prevention and Public Education 3

-This course introduces fire prevention concepts as they relate to community and industrial operations.
+This course introduces fire prevention concepts as they relate to community and industrial operations referenced in NFPA standard 101.
 Topics include the development and maintenance of fire prevention programs, educational programs, and inspection programs.
-Upon completion, students should be able to research, develop, and present a fire safety program to a citizens or industrial group, meeting NFPA 1021.
+Upon completion, students should be able to research, develop, and present a fire safety program to a citizens or industrial group.